PascalDeclercq1964/Icebear/README.md

 Features
 - 7 available sections: reportheader, pageheader, groupHeader, detailsection, groupfooter, pagefooter and reportfooter
 - Unlimited grouping with totals in the groupfooter section : Sum, Count, Min, Max, Average
+- Objects on a report: text, image, line, rectangle, subreport and barcode

+Give it a try.
+You'll be surprised how easy and fast it is to create a report in code.
+Even more complex ones such as an invoice.